Table of Contents

 That being set, just getting a large attendance likely isn’t (and shouldn’t be) your end goal.
 Your end goal is to get solid leads and, eventually, conversions, so always keep that in mind.
 There is no point in having many people attend your webinar if the majority of them would never buy what you’re selling.

 Know your audience and what they want to learn.
 You could find out which topic they most want to see covered by a webinar by running some short surveys or conducting some customer interviews.
 That way, you’ll ensure the webinar is relevant and valuable and can help your audience solve a pain point.

 If you still aren’t sure about an exciting topic, do some keyword research and look at what other businesses in your industry are doing.
 Building your webinar around target keywords will help qualified leads find your webinar landing page.

 When your potential audience lands on your webinar registration page, you must manage their expectations.
-Explain exactly what they’ll learn and why they should give you their time.
+Explain exactly on your webinar’s landing page what they’ll learn and why they should give you their time.
 Will there be an opportunity for questions and engagement during the webinar?
 Will your attendees get exclusive access or insights about your business?
 Thinking about a unique proposition that will entice people to sign up and attend your webinar.

 Twitter does this well on its landing page for a webinar about mastering Twitter Ads:

 The brand mentions the exact takeaways and exclusive insights audience members will get if they attend the webinar.
 The language shows potential attendees how actionable the webinar is and how the learnings the audience will get will benefit their businesses.

 Words like “unlock” suggest that by attending the webinar, you’ll get exclusive information you can’t find elsewhere.
 This effective webinar promotion strategy also shows that you’ll get to see a roadmap for the next quarter so you can plan your ad calendar.

 5. Have an Exclusive Offer for Attendees